nleroy917/r_DunderMifflinBot/README.md

 	Version History:
 :--------------------------------------------------------------:
+Version 1.4.0
+	- Now includes support for gif retrieving and posting!
+	- Added file naming conventions and conditions to catch gifs and appropriately retreive them
+	- Also updated some file naming conventions (see get file name)
+	- Added support to identify and skip video posts.

+Version: 1.3.3
+	- Added color to some print statements to differnetiate from key processes and procedural methods

+Version: 1.3.2
+	- Fixed issue where bot would scipt unfollow script if the follow script was enabled
+	- Added a testing mode.
+If testing mode is set to True, then the bot will not post or retrieve picutures.
+It will only simulate the act of doing so

+Version: 1.3.1
+	- Removed 'The Office' search tag as too many Trump supporters were following the bot, and the timeline/following of the bot was becoming very politically charged

 Version: 1.3.0
 	- Now includes follow mode
 	- Will follow users of tweets from a pre-defined search tag